YvesRijckaert/Experimental-web/README.md

 2. Back-end (server)

-▶️ Runs on port 8888<br /><br />
+→ Runs on port 8888<br /><br />
-You need to create terminal variables for the Spotify Client ID and Spotify Client Secret of your application!
+You need to insert terminal variables for the Spotify Client ID and Spotify Client Secret of the application to access the secured database.

 ```
 $ cd ./server